Documentation

 is_bogon

-- Whether the IP is bogon (non routable)
+- Whether the IP is bogon (non-routable)

 The field is_bogon

-has datatype boolean
+has the datatype boolean

 .